This Viral Twitter Thread Will Take You Right Back To The Late-'90s

 I basically had Sega 1998 and was over the moon.
 Playing Michael Jackson and super Mario were the coolest two games! pic.twitter.com/LUZvcG7LLq— Britta (@brittan234) November 18, 2018

-Of course, not everything about tech and entertainment in 1998 was quite so idyllic – can you imagine going back to a time before Netflix completely revolutionized the way we watch TV?
+Of course, not everything about tech and entertainment in 1998 was quite so idyllic – can you imagine going back to a time before Netflix completely revolutionised the way we watch TV?

 Advertisement